 Notre Dame’s West Quad has taken on the look of a modern garden city over the last 15 years, but its landscape could be quite different given the University’s early 20th century experiment with agricultural education.

 From 1917 to 1932, Notre Dame staffed a Department of Agriculture within its College of Science.
 Where now stand a nine-hole golf course, 10 dormitories, a bookstore and a visitors’ center, there once grew wheat and rye.
 Paralleling Niles Avenue (now S.R.
-933), the Michigan Railroad and an interurban trolley line to Michigan were pastures of timothy hay and red clover.
+933), the Michigan Central Railroad and an interurban rail line to St. Joseph, Michigan, were pastures of timothy hay and red clover.
 Along Notre Dame Avenue a large vegetable garden flourished; farther south stretched oat fields to Howard Street.